This week with Sadiq

 The latest round of earnings announcements is mostly over, and investors were generally happy with what came through.
 The big positive was Nvidia beating expectations again, as I discussed in this space last week—that has kept markets higher than expected.
 You can expect some profit-taking in areas that have moved up, including companies like Nvidia at some point.
 But at the same time, areas like Bitcoin and crypto have caught momentum and are keeping investors tied to the market, so we wouldn’t expect any kind of massive sell-off anytime soon.
 We still expect more volatility this year than last year, but overall, the news for U.S. equity markets is mostly positive.
 In Canada, as expected, banks have experienced some headwinds from their non-performing loans, but their dividends continue to look secure.
 We take a long-term view of Financials—quality is important, and Canadian banks tend to be high-quality, whereas in the U.S. there is a differential between the larger, higher-quality banks and the smaller, regional banks.
 In our view, any dips in quality bank stocks (in Canada and globally) represent potential buying opportunities.

-Bottom Line: U.S. earnings were generally positive, while in Canada, we view the banks as a long-term opportunity despite near-term headwinds.
+Bottom line: U.S. earnings were generally positive, while in Canada, we view the banks as a long-term opportunity despite near-term headwinds.

 Magnificent Seven